 For quite a while, the most popular country of birth of Taxi drivers in Australia have been India.
-The less barrier to entry being the prime reason for the Indian influx in the taxi industry.
-The Indian diaspora here found it difficult to land in well-paying jobs; generally blamed on racist undercurrents.
-But the situation is changing as the Indian population here skyrockets and the white population getting used to the Indian mannerisms.
+The lack of barriers to entry being the prime reason for the Indian influx in the taxi industry.
+The Indian diaspora here always found it difficult to land in well-paying jobs; generally blamed on racist undercurrents.
+But the situation is fast changing as the Indian population here skyrockets and the white population getting used to the Indian mannerisms.

 Is the setup cost high?

 You need the following documents to become a Uber driver in Australia They are Driver’s License, Driver accreditation Certificate (Optional), Passport or Birth Certificate and a criminal history check certificate.
 The costs associated will come under $200.

 If you are continuing it as a business and not as an occasional ride share, you need to register for an ABN and GST through the Government’s business portal.
 The costs associated with can be found from the ASIC website or the Victorian Government Business portal (If you are in Victoria, otherwise look for information in your respective states) .
 Once you become a Uber driver you will have to submit BAS (Business activity Statement) at specific intervals to the ATO.
 If you require professional help for this, you have to consider related expenses.
 It is easy as 1,2,3 and can be done with the click of your mouse at the comfort of your home.

 You will find detailed information on, how to become a Uber driver in their website.
 The process we describe here is solely for the purpose of estimating the costs associated with it.